 Welcome to the Dorchester Literary Festival

-We've had a fantastic festival with a great array of writers, all of whom have entertained and enlightened us.
+We had a fantastic 2019 festival with a great array of writers, all of whom entertained and enlightened us.
 In our final event former poet laureate Carol Ann Duffy joined us at Thomas Hardye's School Theatre to read and talk about her work.

-We're already starting to plan next year's festival so do keep in touch with the latest news via our website.
-Meanwhile, scroll down to see some pictures of this year's highlights.
+Planning is under way for this year's festival so do keep in touch with the latest news via our website.
+Meanwhile, scroll down to see some pictures of last year's highlights.

-If you enjoyed this year's festival and would like to benefit from special offers why not join us as a Friend and help support our festival.
+If you enjoyed last year's festival and would like to benefit from special offers why not join us as a Friend and help support our festival.
 We look forward to seeing you soon.

 Paul Atterbury and Janet Gleeson